monsoonmaelstrom/book2/book2.md

 “Let’s find out,” he says, picking up the dice.

 His strategy is the same as last time, and I’m faster, but so is he.
-He adds just a little bit of magic to slam the dice down to the table faster than they would fall on their own, and ends up with another five sixes.
+He adds a little bit of magic to slam the dice down to the table faster than they would fall on their own, and ends up with another five sixes.
 Damn.

 “That’s what?
 Sixty-ninety?”